Aoun-Hussain/Sepsis-Treatment-RL-Policies/README.md

-# sepsisrl
+# Sepsis-Treatment-RL-Policies
-Reinforcement Learning for optimal sepsis treatment policies
+This project consists of various Reinforcement Learning techniques for optimal sepsis treatment policies.